 155MM PROJECTILES, M110 (H)

-The M110 155mm projectile is made of forged steel and filled with 11.7 pounds of blistering agent H, also known as mustard.
-In total, the munition, which contains a burster, weighs more than 94 pounds.
-On June 7, 2019, BGCAPP began destroying 155mm projectiles filled with mustard agent using the Static Detonation Chamber.
-Remaining metal parts are being recycled after the munitions are destroyed.
+As of Sept.
+4, 2021, all M110 155mm projectiles have been safely destroyed in Kentucky.
+The M110 155mm projectile was made of forged steel and filled with 11.7 pounds of blistering agent H, also known as mustard.
+In total, the munition, which contains a burster, weighed more than 94 pounds.
+BGCAPP destroyed 155mm projectiles filled with mustard agent using the Static Detonation Chamber.
+Remaining metal parts were recycled after the munitions were destroyed.

 155MM PROJECTILE, M121A1 (VX)

-The M121A1 155mm projectile is made of forged steel and filled with six pounds of VX nerve agent.
-In total, the munition weighs more than 98 pounds.
-On Jan.
-10, 2021, BGCAPP began destroying these weapons using neutralization.
-Metal parts are being decontaminated and recycled in accordance with all environmental laws and regulations.
+As of May 28, 2021, all M121A1 155mm projectiles have been safely destroyed in Kentucky.
+The M121A1 155mm projectile was made of forged steel and filled with six pounds of VX nerve agent.
+In total, the munition weighed more than 98 pounds.
+BGCAPP destroyed these weapons using neutralization.
+Metal parts were decontaminated and recycled in accordance with all environmental laws and regulations.

 155MM CHEMICAL ROCKETS, M55 (GB or VX)